Crisis 22

 At several moments in the novel, Koch asks his reader if he believes in the spy thriller scenarios we find in James Bond novels.
 He wrote The Year of Living Dangerously in 1978, when such scenarios were part of Western culture.
 After the fall of the Berlin Wall, the scenarios faded away somewhat, the Russian spies often replaced by Russian mafia dons and Islamic terrorists.
 As a tourist in Moscow in April 24, 2005, I thought, What an irony, what an anachronism all this James Bond stuff is!
 Now 007 is used to sell fancy clothes!
 Then came 2014 and 2024…

 Back in 2005, my experience of Russia was realistic, involving trains and rented apartments, Georgian restaurants and hockey rinks.
-The “007” above the shop window was a comic anachronism, a sort of fairy tale.
+The “007” above the shop window (on the right side of the graphic above) was a comic anachronism, a sort of fairy tale.
 It came from an old spy novel rather than real life.
 Why worry about James Bond and Russian villains when the communists were gone?
 Yet that sense of anachronism turned out to be an illusion.
 Paradoxically, my fantastical, poetic take on today’s war (on the right side of the graphic) has become far more real.
 Good and evil have taken on the dimensions of the Indonesian shadow theatre, with its mythic diversity, its moral ambiguity, and its apocalyptic battles.
 Reality became fairy tale, and fairy tale became real.

 Yet happily ever after is as elusive as ever.
 In the old Ramayana story, the demons are defeated, and unity is restored: